Can You Sue Uber Or Lyft If Your Driver Crashes?

 Negligent Hiring, Supervision, Or Retention

 If a rideshare company fails in this essential screening process, it could be held liable for resulting accidents.
-Similarly, if Uber or Lyft receives multiple passenger complaints about a driver’s unsafe behavior but fails to investigate or remove them from the platform, they could be liable for negligent retention or knowingly keeping a driver they should have recognized as a danger to passengers and other road users.
+Similarly, if Uber or Lyft receives multiple passenger complaints about a driverโ€™s unsafe behavior but fails to investigate or remove them from the platform, they could be liable for negligent retention if it can be proven they had reason to know the driver posed a risk to passengers and other road users.
+In such situations, rideshare accident attorneys can assist victims in building a case.

 Policies Encouraging Unsafe Driving